 What Charges Can Be Filed Against Someone for Making Threats?

 Making written threats of violence against others is taken very seriously in Florida.
 As such, convictions are normally met with severe criminal charges and punished to the full extent of the law.
 Therefore, it is considered to be beyond just a misdemeanor.

 The state of Florida classifies making written threats to be a second-degree felony.
 Felony charges are always associated with serious punishments, often including several years of jail time and significant fines.

 Charges like this apply to other kinds of threats and intimidation techniques as well.
 For example, threats made verbally are just as punishable as written threats.
 Other kinds of threatening behavior such as stalking and harassment also fall into this category of offense.

 If you are being charged with any kind of felony in the second degree, it is in your best interest to hire the most reliable legal representation you can obtain to defend you in court.
 Without a qualified attorney, your chances of being convicted of a serious crime are much higher.

 How Would These Crimes Be Punished?

-Because the crime of making and distributing written threats of violence is classified as a felony in the second degree by the state of Florida, the punishments associated with it are going to be relatively severe.
-Felony convictions always incur hefty fines and, more often than not, require the convicted person serve a jail sentence.
+Because the crime of making and distributing written threats of violence is classified as a felony in the second degree by the state of Florida, the punishments associated with it are going to be relatively severe if found guilty.
+Felony convictions always incur hefty fines and, more often than not, require the convicted person to serve a jail sentence.

 Of course, the specific circumstances regarding your case will determine the amount of the fine and the duration of the potential prison sentence—if you are convicted.
 However, with the assistance of an experienced criminal defense attorney, you will have a better chance of minimizing the severity of your sentence, if you do face conviction.